 TTL: Automatic

-An example DNS configuration for sub-domain book.sfbnbs.com
+An example DNS configuration for sub-domain book.miami-beach.homes

 It may take a several minutes for an SSL certificate to be created for your site.